 One day, she catches a glimpse of his tall, sinewy shadow or silhouette and starts calling him “Daddy-Long-Legs” instead.

-I could identify with Judy when I read the book because:
+I could relate to Judy when I read the book because:

 - I loved to write letters;